leonschreuder/vim-grand/README.md

 - [Tim Pope's Dispatch](https://github.com/tpope/vim-dispatch) for async building.

 ##How I got it to work
 Notice the 'I' in the title?
 I'm actively developing (still pre-Alpha), but maybe this will work for you two.
+(Since this guide has gotten rather long, I'll make a wiki / demo-setup-project soon).

 1. Setup an Android project with Robolectric.
 I use [deckard-gradle](https://github.com/robolectric/deckard-gradle) as a starting point.
 But you will need to update the classpaths to use version 0.13.+ of both the android and the robolectric plugin.